 Geoinformatics combines various arts, techniques and systems, such as surveying, Photogrammetry, laser scanning, remote sensing, Global Navigation Satellite Systems (GNSS), and Geographic Information Systems (GIS).
 We focus on Geoinformatics to support and improve infrastructure management, urban planning, transport network planning and management, location-based service, disaster management, environmental modelling, land use management, agriculture and archaeological reconstruction for construction companies, data scientists and decision makers.
 In particular, our main topics are 1) urban mapping and 3D modelling using aerial images, aerial laser data and vehicle-borne Mobile Mapping Systems (MMS) data, 2) disaster urgent monitoring and frequent infrastructure monitoring using a drone, terrestrial laser scanner, wearable devices, and satellite sensors for Building/Construction Information Modelling (BIM/CIM), and, 3) indoor-outdoor seamless modelling, positioning, and navigation for location-based services and archaeological reconstruction.

 Objectives in Education and Research

-The vision of the Department of Civil Engineering is to nurture individuals having the following skills, and who are able to understand the entire system comprising the building, the environment, and society, as well as having a strong sense of ones duty within a group.
+The vision of the Department of Civil Engineering is to foster in students the following skills, together with an understanding of the total built and natural systems around us, and a strong sense of ones duty within a group.